 1. Junkie For Emotion (2:18)

-This is my 12-string (not 12-step) folky, folk-rock, addiction song (and the Album's title song).
+This is my 12-string (not 12-step) folky, folk-rock, addiction song -- the Album's title song!
 Jeff Morrison plays mandolin and I squeeze out an Irish bouzouki solo.
 Lynn Harrison, who loved an early draft of the song, sings happy harmony.
 Noah Zacharin plays fingerstyle dobro, and Harpin Norm Lucien plays harp.
 Did I mention my happy addiction to guitars?

 2. 13 Floors (4:34)